 Bearing the decrypted results from this study, dog breeders should not suddenly stop purebred dog breeding and convert to mongrels, but instead, these results give us insight into how dog breeding practices might be modified to reduce the prevalence of certain genetic canine disorders.

-We are, at BreedingBusiness.com, advocate of healthy dog breeding whether it be for purebred dogs or mongrels.
-We, above of anybody else, want you to breed purebred dogs but we want you to be conscious of the current genetic situation.
-The good thing is that we are aware, there are just simple actions to take before a mating to prevent genetic conditions to increase even more.
+We are, at BreedingBusiness.com, advocates of healthy dog breeding whether it be for purebred dogs or mongrels.
+We, above anybody else, want you to breed purebred dogs but we want you to be conscious of the current genetic situation.
+The good thing is that we are aware, there are just simple actions to take before mating to prevent genetic conditions to increase even more.

-Let’s be determined to carry on breeding healthy purebred dogs, and give back the great reputation our favourite breeds deserve!
+Let’s be determined to carry on breeding healthy purebred dogs, and give back the great reputation our favorite breeds deserve!